Autism Awareness: Explore Learning member spotlight

 I want to raise awareness of autism as there is not a lot of this out there.
 Explore has helped Mackenzie to be more confident and ask questions, and push his boundaries with different types of learning so he can move forward.”

-Abigail is 11 years old and has been a member at our Edinburgh Murrayfield for 2 years.
+Abigail is 11 years old and has been a member of our Edinburgh Murrayfield tuition centre for 2 years.
 Her mum, Fiona, said: